 Like stewardship land, heritage assets are also reported on a non-financial basis.
-Measurement may be reported by the total units, such as the total number of National Parks reported by DOI.
+Some stewardship land assets are also included in non-collectible heritage assets, and may be reported by the total units, such as the total number of National Parks reported by DOI.
 The public entrusts the government with these assets and holds it accountable for their preservation.
 Examples of heritage assets include the Declaration of Independence, the U.S. Constitution, and the Bill of Rights preserved by the National Archives.
 Also included are national monuments/structures such as the Washington Monument, the Lincoln Memorial and the LOC.
 Many other sites such as battlefields, historic structures, and national historic landmarks are placed in this category, as well.